Dramatic video shows massive chunk of Seattle’s Pier 58 collapsing into Elliott Bay

 The massive chunk of Seattle’s Pier 58 that collapsed Sunday during demolition work plunged into Elliott Bay in a matter of seconds, leaving almost no time for two workers to escape, dramatic new video of the incident shows.

 Trees and heavy concrete planters plummeted into the water, pulling the 4-ton fountain, its concrete pump station and a concrete terrace in behind.
-It was a near-miracle that the workers sent into the water at the city-owned pier suffered only minor injuries as the immense blocks tumbled down.
+It was a near-miracle that the workers sent into the water at the city-owned park suffered only minor injuries as the immense blocks tumbled down.

 Five workers were able to avoid the collapse, including some who were standing on the boardwalk portion of the pier, which is supported by timber piles and which remained intact.

-In the video, recorded from the Seattle Aquarium building adjacent to the site, those workers can be seen running to help the victims, who landed just south of where most of the debris crumbled.
+In the video, recorded from the Seattle Aquarium building adjacent to the site, those workers can be seen running to help the victims, who officials said landed just south of where most of the debris crumbled.

 “It was a traumatic experience” for the crew, Jessica Murphy, construction manager for the city’s Office of the Waterfront, said at a remote news conference Tuesday.
 “We were very lucky” that the injuries weren’t worse.